SolomonAureus/Paimon-Processor/README.md

-A long term project to design my very own 8086 based processor.
+A long term project to design my very own RISC based 16 bit processor.
 I am new to circuit design so please no judging :(